Airbus C295: Air Force variant

 On 23 July 2012, the Defence Acquisition Council approved the Acceptance of Necessity (AoN) for the purchase of 56 transport aircraft to replace the ageing HS-748 Avro fleet of the Indian Air Force (IAF).
 On 8 May 2013, the Indian Ministry of Defence had issued a Request for Proposals (RFP) or a global tender to several original equipment manufacturers (OEMs), including Boeing, Lockheed Martin, Airbus Defence & Space, Antonov, Saab, Ilyushin and Alenia Aermacchi.
 These OEMs were required to partner with an Indian Production Agency (IPA) to first deliver 16 off-the-shelf build and then manufacture 40 aircraft in the country within eight years of signing the contract.
-Reported competitors to the C-295 included Saab 2000 (Saab would manufacture entire 56 units in India; not permitted by MoD), Ilyushin Il-214, Antonov An-132 (partnered with L&T).
+Reported competitors to the C-295 included Saab 2000 (entire 56 units would be manufactured in India; not permitted by MoD), Ilyushin Il-214, Antonov An-132 (partnered with L&T).
 However, after the submission deadline crossed on 22 October 2014, the Tata–Airbus consortium was the only responder for the tender.
 In February 2015, an independent panel was set up by the MoD to evaluate the sole bidder situation for the tender; the contract was worth around ₹10000 crore.

 On 8 September 2021, the Cabinet Committee on Security cleared the procurement of 56 C-295Ws for the IAF.
 Of these, 16 aircraft would be delivered in flyaway condition from Spain within 48 months of the contract's signing (by August 2025), while 40 more aircraft are to be manufactured in India by Tata Advanced Systems Limited within the following ten years at a "Final Assembly Line" (FAL) in Vadodara, Gujarat.
 All aircraft from the Tata Aircraft Complex are scheduled to be delivered between September 2026 and August 2031.
 Also, as per the contract, a D-level Maintenance, Repair and Overhaul (MRO) facility will be set up in India before the completion of deliveries.
-There will be a technology transfer of up to 90% while the whole aircraft will be built in India from the 30th unit onwards in terms of man hours.
-Around 14,000 parts are to be indigenised by Tata at an annual rate of 4,000; only some non-Airbus components like landing gear, engine, and avionics are not being indigenised.
-The indigenous content for the initial 16 aircraft from Tata will be 48% and will rise to 75% for the last 24 C-295s.
-All aircraft feature an indigenous electronic warfare suite manufactured by Bharat Dynamics Limited and Bharat Electronics.
-A full-mission simulator has been established at Agra AFS for training personnel.